 CRT 101 Theory of Machine Shorthand I /3 cr. hrs./3 periods (3 lec.)
-Prerequisite(s): None.

 Basic conflict-free theory for writing on the stenotype machine.
 Includes the theory and operation of the stenotype machine, stenotype theory, machine dexterity, and the fluent reading of stenotype notes.
 Also includes the writing of simple words, sentences, outlines, and arbitraries.